-Wild Diversity in Portland provides their community members with access to their gear library.
+Wild Diversity in Portland provides its community members with access to their gear library.
 They use it to provide camping gear to people who are going on group trips, often for their first outdoor getaway!

 Want to start your own Gear Lending library with your friends or community?
 It’s a great way to share gear and support one another in your outdoor adventures.
 Here are some things to think about when building your own community gear library:

 - Do you want it to be donation-based and have items collected in one space?
 Or rather an available borrowing system where everyone keeps their own items?

 - Have all gear borrowers agree to a set of rules that everyone comes up with – sign something!
 Make sure to add rules about replacing items that get damaged.

 - Create a live Excel or Google Sheet with your gear inventory.

 - Columns on your inventory can include owner, make/model, color, serial number, check-in and check-out dates, and who currently has that item.